klayu/hb_beacon/content/english/blog/extraverts-in-retirement.md

 **ENTJs in retirement**

 ![ENTJ Elders](/ENTJ_Elders.jpg)

 All their lives, ENTJs have been rewarded with leadership positions at work and in community organizations.
 They have always had a strategy in which potential for future gain outweighs risks.
 Because they are hard drivers with strong goal orientation, the prospect of retirement and long lazy days may be daunting to them.
 Inactivity makes them restless and the thought of filling their time with nothing of consequence dismays them.
 The chances are that finances are no problem because their careers have been so successful.
 Many continue to work as consultants to the same firms where they were previously employed.

-{{<

-leftbanner src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

-text1="Maintaining autonomy is one of their major retirement goals. "
+Maintaining autonomy is one of their major retirement goals.

-text2="They need to learn to rely on others some of the time even though it’s difficult for them."
+They need to learn to rely on others some of the time even though it’s difficult for them.

->}}